 The glove box (front view) on the left, the valves at the anti-chamber on the right.

-Some operations e.g. transfer of very air sensitive and pyrophoric compounds, will be carried out in a glove box.
+Some operations i.e., transfer of very air sensitive and pyrophoric compounds, will be carried out in a glove box.
 It is a chamber, which is kept under an inert atmosphere (nitrogen or argon).
 The entire setup consists of several parts: the chamber where you will work with the chemicals, the anti-chamber, the catalyst and the vacuum pump.
 Here are just a few pointers for the use of the glove box.
 The details will be explained in the laboratory.
 Before you are allowed to use the glove box, you will have to be checked out by the TA.

 1. All containers that will have to be transferred into the glove box have to be evacuated.
 Stoppers and stopcocks have to be secured with clips, plastic clamps and rubber bands.